-2.4.7 MDDP
+2.5.7 MDDP

-The Martha Development Drive Project is complete.
+The Martha Development Drive Project is complete and is now considered part of Project Martha Underground.

-2.4.8 Project Martha
+2.5.8 Project Martha

-Development of Martha Underground is intended to commence in the period covered by this Plan.
+Development of Martha Underground is intended to continue in the period covered by this Plan.
+Stoping is scheduled for Q3 2021.

-2.5 Rehabilitation Areas
+2.6 Rehabilitation Areas

 Progressive rehabilitation takes place during the life of the mine.
 Areas that have been or will be rehabilitated within the coming year are not included in the areas for rehabilitation following sudden closure.
-The areas assumed for rehabilitation and included in this Plan are summarised in Table 1.
+The areas assumed for rehabilitation and included in this Plan are summarised in Table 1 and Figure 1.
+This area increased by 2.81 hectares this reporting period, due to a 1.3m crest raise on TSF1A creating more exposed embankment requiring rehabilitation.

 Table 1: Rehabilitation Areas

 Mine Element Area (ha)

 Martha pit surface facilities area 6.30

 Conveyor corridor 1.34

 Mill, water treatment plant, polishing pond stockpile etc. 18.12

 Waste disposal area (WDA)

-1A Embankments 7.72
+1A Embankments 10.53

 Load-out area and workshop 3.25

 Conveyor area 5.12

 Eastern haul road 1.32

 Tailings storage facility 1A capping 11.24

 Tailings storage facility 2 capping 2.00

 WDA stockpiles - topsoil 3.98

 WDA stockpiles - other 34.62

-Total: 95.01
+Total: 97.82

-Figure 1: WDA Rehabilitation Areas 2018-19
+Figure 1: WDA Rehabilitation Areas 2020-21